matthieucx/yaraku-nlp-assignment/technical_decisions.md

 - pytest is used for unit testing
 - autopep8 is used for autoformatting
 - flake8 is used for linting
+- isort is used for sorting imports

-All 3 of them can be run using your IDE, which is recommended.
+All 4 of them can be run using your IDE, which is recommended.

-Autoformatting is executed as a pre-commit, because:
+Autoformatting and import sorting are executed as pre-commit hooks, because:

-- All committed code will be formatted, streamlining parsing and reviewing
-- Autoformatting does not prevent commits
+- It allows for a consistent style throughout the codebase, whether production code or work-in-progress
+- They happen automatically, without requiring any action from the developer

 Pre-commits should not prevent commits as this hinders workflows.
 Linting and testing are blocking, requiring errors to be fixed.
 They are better used in a CI pipeline.